Pradyumna-Hegde/Register-and-Login-Page/README.md

 - This will create a production-ready build of the application in the dist directory.

 That's it!
-You have successfully installed the Authenticator application that uses React library and TailwindCSS for styling built using the Vite build tool.
+You have successfully installed the Register and Login application that uses React library and TailwindCSS for styling built using the Vite build tool.
 You can now start using the application and modify it as per your requirements.

 ## Author